Skip to main content

 In Austria these measures are obtained by a combination of administrative and questionnaire data from the yearly EU-SILC surveys.
 EU-SILC is short for European Union Statistics on Income and Living Conditions.

-S: STATISTICS AUSTRIA, EU-SILC 2022.
-Compiled on 20 April 2023.
+S: STATISTICS AUSTRIA, EU-SILC 2025.
+Compiled on 29 April 2026 (data status: rev. 1 from 12 May 2026).
 1) The equivalised net household income is the net available household income divided by the sum of person weights per household.
 Using the EU scale one adult is taken as the reference point and is allocated a weight of 1, for each additional adult the assumed resource requirement increases by a weight of 0.5, for each child under the age of 14 by 0.3.

-S: STATISTICS AUSTRIA, EU-SILC 2022.
-Compiled on 28 June 2023. – Education, main activity: only persons aged 16+. – 1) The equivalised net household income is the net available household income divided by the sum of person weights per household.
+S: STATISTICS AUSTRIA, EU-SILC 2025.
+Compiled on 29 April 2026 (data status: rev. 1 from 12 May 2026). – Education, main activity: only persons aged 16+. – 1) The equivalised net household income is the net available household income divided by the sum of person weights per household.
 Using the EU scale one adult is taken as the reference point and is allocated a weight of 1, for each additional adult the assumed resource requirement increases by a weight of 0.5, for each child under the age of 14 by 0.3. – *) 10 % and 90 % decile are based on a sample of less than 500 persons.

 EU-SILC Team silc@statistik.gv.at